navruzk/reddit_comment_analysis/README.md

 # Reddit Comments analysis

-This repo shows how to download, process and make simple analysis of Reddit comments in databricks notebook environment using pyspark.
+This repo shows how to download, process and run simple ML models of Reddit comments in databricks notebook environment using pyspark.

 ## Getting Started